Installation

 curl -LsSf https://astral.sh/uv/install.sh | sh

-uvx runs Engrams directly from PyPI without a manual install step.
+uvx runs Engrams directly from PyPI.
 Add the following to your MCP client's configuration file:

 {